h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 -  `monotone_constraints <algo-params/monotone_constraints.html>`__: A mapping representing monotonic constraints.
 Use +1 to enforce an increasing constraint and -1 to specify a decreasing constraint.
 Note that constraints can only be defined for numerical columns.
 Also note that this option can only be used when the distribution is ``gaussian``, ``bernoulli``, or ``tweedie``.
 A Python demo is available `here <https://github.com/h2oai/h2o-3/tree/master/h2o-py/demos/H2O_tutorial_gbm_monotonicity.ipynb>`__.

+-  `interaction_constraints <algo-params/interaction_constraints.html>`__: Specify the feature column interactions which are allowed to interact during tree building.
+Use column names to define which features can interact together.

 -  `score_tree_interval <algo-params/score_tree_interval.html>`__: Score the model after every so many trees.
 This value is set to 0 (disabled) by default.

 -  `min_split_improvement <algo-params/min_split_improvement.html>`__ (alias: ``gamma``): The value of this option specifies the minimum relative improvement in squared error reduction in order for a split to happen.
 When properly tuned, this option can help reduce overfitting.
 Optimal values would be in the 1e-10...1e-3 range.
 This value defaults to 0.